Skip to main content

 Add Second Related Source

-When configuring the join, select the first related source instead of the primary source.
+When configuring record matching, select the first related source instead of the primary source as the target.

 3